anaconda/anaconda-ident/README.md

 - `hostenv`: equivalent to `csehn`.
 - `full`: equivalent to `cseuhn`; includes non-organization tokens.
-  When coupled with an organization string, this setting includes every identifer currently offered by `conda-ident`.
+  When coupled with an organization string, this setting includes every identifer currently offered by `anaconda-ident`.

 Here is an example set of tokens for the configuration `full:myorg`: